John the Painter: Career as a saboteur

 Fearful that his crimes would soon be detected, Aitken negotiated an indenture in exchange for a voyage to Jamestown, Virginia.
-He had no real intention of serving the terms of the indenture, and soon escaped to North Carolina.
+He had no real intention of serving the terms of the indenture, however, and soon escaped to North Carolina.
 His next two years in the colonies were spent in such locales as Philadelphia, Boston, New York City, and Perth Amboy, New Jersey.
 It was during this period that he became exposed to revolutionary rhetoric, and Aitken claimed that he had been harassed by British troops for being a suspected Whig.
-At some point after a 1775 return trip to England he developed his scheme of political arson.
-Some historians have speculated that Aitken was motivated by a desire to escape his life of insignificance and poverty, and that by striking a blow on behalf of the American revolutionaries, Aitken would be recognised and handsomely rewarded for his role.
+At some point after a 1775 return trip to England he developed his scheme of committing political arsons.
+Some historians have speculated that Aitken was motivated by a desire to escape his life of insignificance and poverty, and believed that by striking a blow on behalf of the American revolutionaries, he would be recognised and handsomely rewarded for his efforts.

-The British dockyards, Aitken believed, were vulnerable to attack, and he was convinced that one highly motivated arsonist could cripple the Royal Navy by destroying ships in the harbours, but more importantly the dockyards and ropewalks used to build, refit and repair the massive Royal Navy.
-Despite being a wanted criminal for his other crimes, Aitken travelled freely to several dockyards to determine their vulnerability.
+The British dockyards, Aitken believed, were vulnerable to attack, and he was convinced that one highly motivated arsonist could cripple the Royal Navy by destroying ships in the harbours, but more importantly the dockyards and ropewalks used to build, refit, and repair the massive Royal Navy fleet.
+Despite being a wanted fugitive for his other crimes, Aitken travelled freely to several dockyards to determine their vulnerability.
 Additionally, he travelled to Paris where he eventually forced himself into a meeting with American diplomat Silas Deane.
 Although Deane was sceptical that Aitken would be successful, Aitken left the meetings believing that he had the full backing of Deane and the American revolutionary government.
-What is clear is that Aitken never received remuneration beyond a few pounds that Deane lent him.
+Aitken never received remuneration beyond a few pounds that Deane lent him.

-Aitken returned to England with Deane's instruction to meet the American expatriate, spy, and double-agent Edward Bancroft; Aitken disclosed to him at least some of his intentions.
+Aitken returned to England with Deane's instruction to meet the American expatriate, spy, and double-agent Edward Bancroft, and disclosed to Bancroft at least some of his intentions.
 Using his training with mixing chemicals and paint solvents from his trade as a painter, Aitken solicited the help of several others in constructing crude incendiary devices with the intention of burning down the highly flammable buildings in the Royal Dockyards.
 Over the course of several months Aitken attacked facilities in Portsmouth and Bristol, creating the impression that a band of saboteurs was on the loose in England.